intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Devices/EPACK POST example.md

 Each object in the `data` array contains data for a single pack, identified by `pack.id`.

-- `pack.slot` indicates the cabinet slot in which the pack is installed.
+- `pack.dock` indicates the cabinet dock in which the pack is installed.

 - `cell.volts` contains an array of 14 voltage datapoints corresponding to each cell block in the pack.